 One way to improve the performance of the replication process is to create a deeper replication structure that enables the source to replicate to only one replica, and for the remaining replicas to connect to this primary replica for their individual replication requirements.
 A sample of this structure is shown in Figure 17.3, “Using an Additional Replication Source to Improve Performance”.

 For this to work, you must configure the MySQL instances as follows:

---relay-logoption to specify the location of the relay log.
+relay_logsystem variable to specify the location of the relay log.

 If heavy disk I/O activity for reads of the binary log file and relay log files is an issue, consider increasing the value of the

 rpl_read_sizesystem variable.
 This system variable controls the minimum amount of data read from the log files, and increasing it might reduce file reads and I/O stalls when the file data is not currently cached by the operating system.
-Note that a buffer the size of this value is allocated for each thread that reads from the binary log and relay log files, including dump threads on masters and coordinator threads on slaves.
+Note that a buffer the size of this value is allocated for each thread that reads from the binary log and relay log files, including dump threads on sources and coordinator threads on replicas.
 Setting a large value might therefore have an impact on memory consumption for servers.

 If the replicas are significantly slower than the source, you may want to divide up the responsibility for replicating different databases to different replicas.
 See Section 17.4.6, “Replicating Different Databases to Different Replicas”.

 If your source makes use of transactions and you are not concerned about transaction support on your replicas, use